ancoredev/spotifyre/README.md

 - Advanced Player component

 ## In Dev
-- Github/Google authentication integration, and maybe more after
+- More authentication providers after
 - Custom user playlists
 - Profile settings
 - The whole album download with multiple songs at the same time